seanthegeek/yaramail/docs/source/cli.md

                         YARAMAIL_PASSWORDS environment variable (default:
                         passwords.txt)
   --trusted-domains TRUSTED_DOMAINS
-                        A path to a file containing a list of trusted domains.
-                        Can be set by the YARAMAIL_TRUSTED_DOMAINS environment variable. (default: trusted_domains.txt) --trusted-domains-yara TRUSTED_DOMAINS_YARA
+                        A path filename of a list of from domains that return a safe verdict if the domain is authenticated and no YARA categories match other than safe.
+Can be set by the YARAMAIL_TRUSTED_DOMAINS environment variable.
+                        (default: trusted_domains.txt)
+  --trusted-domains-yara TRUSTED_DOMAINS_YARA
-                        A path to a file containing a list of list of domains that require a YARA safe match.
-Can be set by the YARAMAIL_TRUSTED_DOMAINS_YARA environment variable.
+                        Filename a list of from domains that require an authenticated from domain and YARA safe verdict Can be set by the YARAMAIL_TRUSTED_DOMAINS_YARA environment
+                        variable. (default:
-                        (default: trusted_domains_yara_safe_required.txt)
+                        trusted_domains_yara_safe_required.txt)
   -t, --test            Test rules based on verdicts matching the name of the
                         folder a sample is in (default: False)
 ```